nutanix-japan/nai-llm/docs/llmmgmt/llm_pre_reqs.md

 Store the docker username and password securely for use in the next section.

-## Install nai-llm Utilities on Jumphost VM
+## Install Utilities on Jumphost VM

 We have compiled a list of utilities that needs to be installed on the jumphost VM to use for the rest of the lab.
 We have affectionately called it as ``nai-llm`` utilities.
 Use the following method to install these utilities: